 Target/Goal Action/Strategy Who When Reporting 4.3.1 To develop moral and civic education To review and implement the Moral & Civic Education Period and Moral & Civic Education curriculum F1 -F6.
-VP Pastoral 2016 onwards Done 4.3.2 To develop and implement Relationships and Sex Education Programme To review and implement the F1-F6 Sex Education and Relationships programme to include all aspects of Relationships and Sex Education covered by various school programmes including Religious Studies, Science, Moral & Civic Education and assembly programmes.
-VP Pastoral 2016 onwards Done 4.3.3 To engage all teachers in the implementation of the College student discipline and pastoral care programme 1.
+VP Pastoral 2017 onwards Done, ongoing review 4.3.2 To develop and implement Relationships and Sex Education Programme To review and implement the F1-F6 Sex Education and Relationships programme to include all aspects of Relationships and Sex Education covered by various school programmes including Religious Studies, Science, Moral & Civic Education and assembly programmes.
+VP Pastoral 2017 onwards Partially done Incorporated in FT lessons 4.3.3 To engage all teachers in the implementation of the College student discipline and pastoral care programme 1.
 To design and implement professional development workshops for teachers to identify student's pastoral needs, and the appropriate skills to respond to student needs.
 2. To review and implement professional development workshops on classroom management.
-Principal / VP Pastoral Principal / VP Pastoral 2016 onwards 2016 onwards Done-talk by Ed Psy Done-Lasallian ways to discipline and guidance
+Principal / VP Pastoral Principal / VP Pastoral 2017 onwards 2017 onwards Partially done, ongoing mentoring programme for new teachers Ongoing, especially for new teachers